-Ventilation is one component of maintaining healthy environments, and is an important COVID-19 prevention strategy for child care programs.
-Good ventilation is another step that can reduce the number of virus particles in the air.
+Ventilation is one component of maintaining healthy environments and is an important COVID-19 prevention strategy for child care programs.
+Good ventilation can reduce the number of virus particles in the air.
 Along with other preventive actions, ventilation can reduce the likelihood of spreading disease and assists in ensuring a safe and healthy environment for children in care.
-(See for example, ventilation Title 22 requirements, California Code of Regulations (CCR) sections 101216(e)(2), 101223(a)(2), 101238(a), 102416(c), 102417(b), and 102423.)
+(See for example, ventilation requirements, Title 22 California Code of Regulations (CCR) sections 101216(e)(2), 101223(a)(2), 101238(a), 102416(c), 102417(b), and 102423(a)(2).)

-- All businesses permitted to operate indoors should follow the recommended CDPH interim guidance for ventilation, filtration, and air quality.
+- All businesses permitted to operate indoors should follow the recommended CDPH Interim Guidance for Ventilation, Filtration, and Air Quality in Indoor Environments.
 This guidance includes practical steps to promote better ventilation, filtration, and air quality indoors to reduce the spread of COVID-19 and ensure the buildings and grounds are safe.

 - Consider how to safely bring fresh air into the child care facility.

-- Consider using child safe fans to increase the effectiveness of open windows.
-Point fans to blow air outwards.
-May also consider other approaches for reducing the amount of virus particles in the air, such as using an air filtration and exhaust fans.
+- You may also consider other approaches for reducing the amount of virus particles in the air, such as using portable air cleaners and exhaust fans and increasing air filtration.

 - Ventilation considerations are also important to have inside your transport vehicles, such as buses or vans.
 It is recommended to open windows to increase airflow from outside when safe to do so.

-- Additional information for child care facilities can be found on the CDC Ventilation in Schools and Child Care Programs page.
+- Additional information for child care facilities can be found on the CDC Ventilation in Schools and Childcare Programs webpage.

-Cleaning and disinfecting surfaces can reduce the risk of infection.
-Train and monitor staff to follow infection control practices below related to requirements for cleaning and disinfection, housekeeping and sanitation principles, and universal health precautions.
-(See cleaning and disinfection requirements pursuant to CCR sections 101216(e)(2), 102416(c), 101238(a) and 102417(b).)
-These practices also help ensure buildings and grounds are clean, safe and sanitary, and the personal right to safe and healthful accommodations.
-(See for example, of cleaning and healthful accommodations requirements pursuant to Title 22 CCR sections 101216(e)(2), 101223(a)(2), 101238(a), 102417(b), and 102423.)
+In general, routine cleaning is usually enough to sufficiently remove potential viruses that may be on surfaces.
+However, in addition to routine cleaning for COVID-19, child care programs should follow recommended procedures for cleaning, sanitizing, and disinfection in their setting such as after diapering, feeding, and exposure to bodily fluids.
+Train and monitor staff to follow the infection control practices below related to requirements for cleaning and disinfection, housekeeping and sanitation principles, and universal health precautions.
+(See cleaning and disinfection requirements pursuant to Title 22 CCR sections 101216(e)(2), 102416(c), 101238(a) and 102417(b).)
+These practices also help ensure buildings and grounds are clean, safe, and sanitary, and the personal right to safe and healthful accommodations.
+(See for example, the cleaning and healthful accommodations requirements pursuant to Title 22 CCR sections 101216(e)(2), 101223(a)(2), 101238(a), 102417(b), and 102423(a)(2).)

 - It is important to know the difference between cleaning, sanitizing, and disinfecting and when to do each in order to maintain a healthy child care environment and the well-being of children in care.
 See CDC guidance on Cleaning and Disinfecting Your Facility for detailed information on infection control practices related to cleaning and disinfection.

 - Laundry, such as clothing and bedding, should be washed using the appropriate hot water setting and allow items to dry completely.
-If handling dirty laundry from a person who is sick, wear gloves and a mask.
-See PIN 20-11-CCLD for more information.
+If handling dirty laundry from a person who is sick, staff should wear gloves and are strongly recommended to wear a mask.
+See PIN 20-14-CCLD (PDF) for more information.